 Back in 1908, in Manchester, Catholic men in Britain founded ‘The Chums Benevolent Association’.

-Two years later, it renamed itself ‘The Catenian Association’ taking its name from the Latin ‘catena’ for chain.
+Two years later, it renamed itself ‘The Catenian Association’ taking its name from the Latin ‘catena’ meaning 'chain'.
 A plaque in Barton Arcade, Manchester acknowledges the beginnings of the ‘Catenian Association’.

 The aims of the Catenian Association when founded may today seem unambitious but at that time Catholics were treated with suspicion, stigmatised by some and were often socially isolated.
 Nonetheless, Catholics were beginning to emerge in growing numbers into business and the professions.
 The Catenian Association provided a framework which enabled Catholic men to draw strength from each other and overcome the difficult business and social environment for Catholics at that time.
 It was well received and grew rapidly, attracting and involving thousands of Catholic men and their wives and families in the UK and elsewhere around the world.